otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-windows-forms-applications.md

 ## 8. DataGridView

 `DataGridView` shows data in rows and columns.
-This is where your Week 03 classes and this week's controls meet.
+This is where your Module 03 classes and this module's controls meet.

 ```cs
 using System.Collections.Generic;